fouric/lightning-cd/README.md

 Normal keybindings:
  - j and k move down and up, respectively
- - q quits
- - ' "does the right thing" on the current selection
- - v uses Neovim to open the current selection
+ - v opens the currently selected file with your text editor (NeoVim by default)
- - n opens Nautilus at the current location and quits Lightning
+ - f opens the current directory with your file browser (Nautilus by default)
- - t opens prints out Lightning's initial directory, opens tmux at the current location, and quits Lightning
+ - t opens Tmux at the current directory
- - T opens prints out Lightning's current directory, opens tmux at the current location, and quits Lightning

 Disclaimer
 ---------